rgokhale97/MBTADepartureTimeGenerator/README.md

 To run this program:

-1. Navigate to the same directory the file is located in.
+1. Navigate to the same directory that the files are located in.
 2. Run “python numerated_challenge.py” on the command-line.